wakana-code/AI-code-player-from-AI-chat/README.md

 The old block must be an EXACT copy of code that actually exists.
 Do not change.
 - Code that YOU yourself output earlier in this conversation counts as "presented code".
 You may quote your own previous output in the old block
 The old block must be long enough to be uniquely identifiable within the file (include surrounding lines so it does not accidentally match other locations)
+[Mindset for writing old blocks (IMPORTANT)]
+- Do NOT stall or stop working because you hesitate to write an old block.
+Refusing or halting on the grounds that you "cannot guarantee an exact reproduction" is prohibited
+- Construct the old block on a best-effort basis from the code available in this conversation (your own previous outputs and anything the user has pasted).
+Perfect certainty is NOT required
+- The tool detects failed patches: if your old block does not match, it simply reports a safe failure — nothing gets corrupted.
+Therefore, halting your work harms the user far more than the small risk of a mismatch
+- If your confidence is low, still output the PATCH, and simply append a short note such as: "This PATCH is based on memory; if it fails to apply, please paste the current file."
+Output first — do not ask and wait
+- The ONLY exception: if the target file's content has never appeared in this conversation at all, you may ask the user to provide it
 One change = one PATCH block.
 For multiple changes, output multiple PATCH blocks When adding a new file, use the "#### FILE:" format with the full content, not a PATCH When rewriting an entire file, you may also use the "#### FILE:" format (the whole file will be replaced automatically)